Get Schooled in Your Classroom With the SWA

 Each lesson meets a variety of Next Generation Sunshine State Standards and can be conducted through your virtual platform or ours (Microsoft Teams).
-All lessons are free of charge and available in English or Spanish.
+All lessons are free of charge and available in English.

 SC.K.P.8.1, SC.K.N.1.1, SC.K.N.1.5

 LAFS.K.SL.1.1, LAFS.K.W.3.8, LAFS.K.RF.1.1, LAFS.K.SL.1.2

 At the SWA, we focus on four environmental Rs: Reduce, Reuse, Recycle and Rethink!
 This lesson will get your students rethinking their waste through pictures of the disposal process.
 They'll then have the opportunity to look for the recycling symbol on different types of plastics while learning what it means.

 SC.1.N.1.2, SC.1.P.8.1, SC.1.E.5.3, SC.K2.CS-CS.6.1

 LAFS.1.W.3.8, LAFS.1.RL.1.2, LAFS.1.SL.1.2, LAFS.1.SL.1.3, LAFS.K12.R.3.7

 • 3 different types of plastic containers (water bottle/yogurt cup/laundry detergent bottle for example)

 The SWA receives almost 17 million pounds of solid waste every day.
 That’s like piling a football field with trash 27 feet high – almost to the top of the goal posts!
 During this lesson, students will discover how we manage all of that waste by selling recyclables and using the garbage to create electricity.
 They'll then play an interactive game to test what they've learned.